2fersen/plex-rating-uploader/readme.md

 - Automatically upload ratings from Plex to TMDB
 - Cache completed uploads in a JSON database
-- Update ratings on TMDB if they change in Plex
+- Update ratings on TMDB when they change in Plex in the next configured cycle
 - Configurable upload interval
 - Dockerized for easy deployment
 - soon rating of single series/show episodes